Zuikyo/iOS-System-Symbols/README.md

 # iOS-System-Symbols
-Share iOS system symbol files copied from 'iOS DeviceSupport' folder.
-Useful for symbolicating iOS crash report.
+Share iOS system symbol files copied from `iOS DeviceSupport` folder.
+Useful for symbolicating iOS crash reports.

 The download address is in [collected-symbol-files.md](https://github.com/Zuikyo/iOS-System-Symbols/blob/master/collected-symbol-files.md).

-When I get new symbol file, i will add it into the google drive sharing folder, and update the [collected-symbol-files.md](https://github.com/Zuikyo/iOS-System-Symbols/blob/master/collected-symbol-files.md).You can follow this repository to get the latest update.
+When I get new symbol file, i will add it into the google drive sharing folder, and update the [collected-symbol-files.md](https://github.com/Zuikyo/iOS-System-Symbols/blob/master/collected-symbol-files.md).
+You can follow this repository to get the latest update.

 ## What's the use of system symbol files